flutter-tizen/plugins/packages/webview_flutter_lwe/README.md

 This plugin is supported on devices running Tizen 5.5 or later.

-The WebView widget is backed by the Lightweight Web Engine (LWE) on Tizen.
 For a detailed list of features supported by the Lightweight Web Engine, refer to [this page](https://git.tizen.org/cgit/platform/upstream/lightweight-web-engine/tree/docs/Spec.md?h=tizen).